rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHost/ds-host_L3_TestProcedure.md

 ## Test Setup Connections

-To verify the verify the get temperature works as expected.
+To verify the get temperature works as expected.
 For Example:

 - Get the temperature, and then place the device in a heat chamber, and verify the temperature increases.